|Geographical Range||Eastern Africa|

 Saving Their Necks

-Though giraffes aren't in immediate danger of extinction, they're considered to be near threatened.
+Reticulated giraffes were recently listed as an endangered species..
 They suffer from two main problems: habitat loss and hunting.
 As the human population grows and settlements expand, giraffes are crowded out of their habitat.
 At the same time, the animals are being poached for meat and for their body parts: hair for making bracelets and thread, skin for shield covers, and sinew for bowstrings.

 What can you do to help giraffes and other wild animals?
 Don't buy products made from their body parts, and encourage others not to buy them either.